courtcraw/courtcraw.github.io/research.md

 In the broader sense, I appreciate both observations and computations.
 My doctoral thesis work is in the MK style of stellar classification and thus I have a lot of experience understanding spectroscopic differences between properties of stars.
 I've also done a fair bit of work modeling post merger stars in the stellar evolution code MESA, which pushes the boundaries on what that code was designed to do.

-## Publications
+## Interests

-publications could probably be on their own page
+research interests, details on RCBs and what I've studied